AkioCkist/face_reg/README.md

    - The script loads `face_db.json` and runs frame-by-frame recognition from your webcam.
    - Use `config.json` to tune detection backends, similarity thresholds, and confidence filters.

+3. View log files

+   python view_logs.py

+   - Lists all log files with timestamps and sizes
+   - Allows you to view the contents of any log file
+   - Logs are automatically created in the `logs/` directory with timestamps

 Tips and behavior notes
 -----------------------